Credit System Design

 When to Increase Costs

-- You have a large, highly active player base (60+ fully active players)
+- You have a large or multi-alliance player base (~140+ registered players)

 - You want longer intervals between top slot claims